MS in Oral Sciences Admissions Information

 Letters of Evaluation

-An official TOEFL score is required for all applicants (including native English speakers) who have received their undergraduate degree from a non-U.S. school.
-Valid official TOEFL scores that are no older than two years are required for admission.
+An official TOEFL or IELTS score is required for all applicants (including native English speakers) who have received their undergraduate degree from a non-U.S. school.
+Valid official TOEFL or IELTS scores that are no older than two years are required for admission.

 Transcripts

-Applicants who received their post-secondary education in countries other than the U.S. or Canada must have sealed official transcripts mailed from the granting institution to Columbia University College of Dental Medicine; 630 West 168th Street; New York, NY 10032.
+Applicants who received their post-secondary education in countries other than the U.S. or Canada must have sealed official transcripts mailed from the granting institution to Columbia University College of Dental Medicine; 630 West 168th Street - Box 20; New York, NY 10032.
 If official transcripts are not written in the English language, an original certified English translation is required.
 Unofficial transcripts will not be accepted.
 Unfortunately, international transcripts cannot be sent electronically.
-In addition to official transcripts from all international post-secondary schools attended, applicants must submit an Educational Credential Evaluators (ECE) Course by Course evaluation from those schools in order to be considered for admission.
+In addition to official transcripts from all international post-secondary schools attended, applicants must submit an Educational Credential Evaluators (ECE) or World Education Services (WES) course by course evaluation from those schools in order to be considered for admission.

 Curriculum Vitae